AdobeDocs/marketo.en/help/marketo/product-docs/target-account-management/target/named-accounts/lead-to-account-matching.md

 >[!NOTE]
 >
->**Lead-to-Account Matching** is a built-in feature of Marketo Target Account Management.
+>**Lead-to-Account Matching** is a built-in feature of Marketo [!UICONTROL Target Account Management].
 It uses fuzzy logic to automatically match leads to the right named accounts in near real-time.
 These named accounts could be CRM accounts or Marketo companies.

 ## Overview {#overview}